1587/speaking-exam/00-part5.md

 I will be stronger, and get a high salary.

 Uh...
-Above all is my views.
+Above all are my opinions.

 ```

-### 20.5	part5（11）(60)
+### 20.5	part5（11）(60) 定稿
 最后一题，是问你运动时喜欢一个人运动还是喜欢群体运动
 What are the advantages of exercising alone?

 My answer:

 ```
-I like to exercise alone, there are some advantages.
+I like to exercise alone, there are some advantages below.

-Firstly: I can listen to my favorite music when I exercise alone, music makes me feel good, i can do exercise efficiency.
+First: I can listen to my favorite music when I exercise alone, music makes me feel good, i can do exercise efficiency.

 Uh..

-Secondly: I just need to arrange my own time.
+Second: I just need to arrange my own time.
 I don't need to consider other people's time.
 I can do exercise when I am free,

 Uh..
-Thirdly: It's cheaper to exercise alone than in a group, We don't need to rent a playground. such as football field.
+Third: It's cheaper to exercise alone than in a group, We don't need to rent a playground. such as football field.

+Uh..
+There are two fitness center in my company campus.
+I go there twice a week, and exercise alone is free.

-So, exercise alone is better than in a group.
+So, That's why I think exercise alone is better than in a group.
 ```